-Ingredients (1 cup = 240ml )
+Ingredients (US cup = 240ml )

-- ¼ tsp. mustard
+- ¼ teaspoon mustard seeds (optional)

-- ½ tsp cumin or jeera
+- ½ teaspoon cumin seeds

 - 1 to 2 garlic cloves chopped or crushed

-- ½ tsp urad dal (optional)
+- ½ teaspoon urad dal (optional)

 - 1 sprig curry leaves

-- 1 red chili dried broken (optional)
+- 1 dried red chili broken (optional)

-- ¼ tsp red chili powder
+- ½ teaspoon red chili powder (adjust to taste)

-- ¼ to ½ tsp garam masala or sambar powder
+- ¼ to ½ teaspoon garam masala or sambar powder

-- salt as needed
+- ⅓ teaspoon salt as needed

 - Crush or chop garlic.
 Rinse curry leaves and set aside.